YijinHuang/BBR-Net/README.md

 Then, replace the csv file path in `config.py`.

-Then, you can train the model by run:
+You can train the model by run:

 ```shell
 $ python main.py